awslabs/crossplane-on-eks/docs/getting-started.md

 ### terraform

-1. For consuming Crossplane Blueprints, please see the [Consumption]() section.
+1. For consuming Crossplane Blueprints, please see the [Getting Started](https://awslabs.github.io/crossplane-on-eks/#getting-started) section.
+For exploring and trying out the patterns provided, please clone the project locally to quickly get up and running with a pattern.
+After cloning the project locally, `cd` into the pattern directory of your choice.

-2. To bootstrap using terraform, the typical steps of execution are as follows:
+2. To provision the pattern, the typical steps of execution are as follows:

     ```sh
     terraform init